Oklahoma City Thunder (8-9, 6-2 home) vs. Detroit Pistons (11-6, 4-4 away)

 Get to the line

 Oklahoma City has done a good job getting to the line during their last two wins.
 The Thunder are 5-2 when they attempt more free throws than their opponent.
 Maybe that’s something they can do tonight.
 Since November started, the Thunder have gotten to the line a lot more.
 They’re averaging five more attempts per game than in October.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!